swcarpentry/shell-novice/00-intro.md

 At a high level, computers do four things:

--   run programs;
+-   run programs
--   store data;
+-   store data
--   communicate with each other; and
+-   communicate with each other
--   interact with us.
+-   interact with us

 They can do the last of these in many different ways, including direct brain-computer links and speech interfaces.